tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 The state trie contains a key and value pair for every account which exists on the Ethereum network.
 The "key" is a single 160 bit identifier (the address of an Ethereum account).
 The "value", is a serialised data structure (containing the nonce, balance, storageRoot and codeHash) of an Ethereum account.

-A Keccak-256-bit hash of state trie's root node (a has of the entire state trie) is stored in the block header, under the value of "stateRoot".
+A Keccak-256-bit hash of state trie's root node (a fixed length hash of the entire Ethereum state) is stored in the block header, under the value of "stateRoot".
+Storing only a single root hash in the block (as opposed to storing the entire list of all accounts, balances and so forth) provides two enormous benefits.
+Firstly, it keeps the size of the blocks in the blockchain down.
+Secondly, capturing the cryptographic hash of the state trie at every block height provides an opportunity for light clients to quickly join and trust the network.
+Light clients like Internet of Things (IoT) devices and mobile phone payment applications are not able to store the entire Ethereum blockchain and all of its databases (like a full node would do).
+Light client devices do not have the storage, memory or computing power to do much else than perform a quick check against a state trie root hash followed by a quick validity request to a full Ethereum node.

 ![state trie diagram](./images/state_trie_diagram.png)